← Reference Deep-Dives Reference Deep-Dive · 12 min read

 Every moderator has an unconscious threshold for “deep enough.”
 Some push past a participant’s initial answer reliably.
 Others accept the first plausible response and move on, especially under time pressure or after multiple interviews in a day.
 By the fourth interview in a day, depth thresholds shift as fatigue accumulates.

-Rapport Asymmetry
+Rapport asymmetry

 Moderators build rapport more easily with participants who share their demographic, cultural, or professional background.
 Better rapport produces more candid responses.
 The result: systematically richer data from participants who resemble the moderator, and thinner data from participants who do not.

-Interpretive Framing
+Interpretive framing

 During analysis, the moderator who conducted the interviews interprets the transcripts through the lens of their in-session experience.
 They remember tone, body language, and context that is not in the transcript — but also project their in-session impressions onto ambiguous responses.
 Two moderators reading the same transcript code it differently because they bring different contextual frames.